 The Company has elected the fair value option for the shares of Eris common stock.
 Fair value is the price that would be received on the sale of an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The shares of Eris common stock will be valued under the fair value hierarchy as a Level 1 Input, which is the quoted price (unadjusted) in active markets for identical assets or liabilities that the reporting entity has the ability to access at the measurement date.
+The shares of Eris common stock will be valued under the fair value hierarchy as a Level 1 Input.